Sharepointification

 END

-@HtmlResult = '<html><head><style>body { font-family: sans-serif; font-size: 10px; } th { text-align: left; } th, td { border: 1px solid #555 }</style></head><body>' + @HtmlResult + '</table><p>' + @FooterMessage + '</p></body></html>'
+SET @HtmlResult = '<html><head><style>body { font-family: sans-serif; font-size: 10px; } th { text-align: left; } th, td { border: 1px solid #555 }</style></head><body>' + @HtmlResult + '</table><p>' + @FooterMessage + '</p></body></html>'

 EXEC msdb.dbo.sp_send_dbmail